nextgenbio/nextgenbio/workshops.md

 In the NextGen Biologists: Essential Computing Skills for Molecular Biology programme we will organise a series of 3-day long workshops

-The workshop will run on the 3rd - 5th (inclusive) of July 2017 at The
+The workshop will run on the 3rd - 5th (Monday-Wednesday inclusive) of July 2017.

 ### Venue